CatUnderTheLeaf/menuGenerator/README.md

   - generate simple menu

 - Step 2:
-  - add category to the class (breakfast, dinner, etc.)
+  - add tags to the class (breakfast, dinner, etc.)
   - add a RecipeList class with filter functions
   - choose 7/14/21... items with criteria